Experienced Travelers Aid Volunteers

 As the holiday travel season approaches, the veteran Travelers Aid volunteers who assist the nation’s air and rail passengers have some tips to ease potential travel delays.

-The airline industry projects there will be 28.5 million passengers traveling for Thanksgiving – a 3 percent growth over last year.
+The airline industry projects there will be 54 million passengers traveling for Thanksgiving.
 Sunday, Nov.
-26, is expected to be the busiest day with Wednesday, Nov.
-22, projected to be the second busiest day.
-The airlines are adding 86,000 more seats to handle the holiday surge.
+25, is expected to be the busiest day with Wednesday, Nov.
+21, projected to be the second busiest day.
+The airlines expect 4.2 million to fly for the holiday.

 Based on the multitude of questions posed each day at the Travelers Aid information desks, the volunteers offer these travel tips: